felipelouza/egsa/README.md

 make compile MODE=1
 make run DIR=example/fasta/ INPUT=all.in K=5 BWT=1 CHECK=1
 ```

+Each string is stored in a different (fasta) file, indicated by all.in file.

 --

-Mode 2 (DNA reads, all in the same fastq file):
+**Mode 2:**

 ```sh
 make clean

 make compile MODE=2
 make run DIR=example/fastq/ INPUT=reads-10000.fastq K=1000 BWT=1 MEMLIMIT=10 CHECK=1
 ```

+All strings are stored (concatenated) in the same file, e.g. fastq files.

 #options: